rkuma183/wilsonmar.github.io/_posts/2016-01-21-log-parsers.md

    * <a href="#OSLogs">Operating system logs</a>
    * <a href="#WebSvrLogs">Web Server logs</a>
    * Perfmon
+   * Linux top
    * <a href="#AppLogs">Custom application logs</a> to commemorate specific events
    such as an invoice being sent or other business transaction being processed.

 https://sematext.github.io/logagent-js/parser/
-detects log formats based on a pattern library (yaml file) and converts it to a JSON Object:
+detects log formats based on a pattern library (yaml file) and converts it to a JSON Object.

 ## Visualizations